Elizabeth-M-M/Lee-s-Indoor-Plant-Garden/README.md

 If a user selects a plant from a particular category by clicking `More`, a pop up of the plant details will pop up showing different requirements needed to grow the plant, fun facts about its origin.
 If the user is interested, he will click the button `Interested`.
 A pop up page again will then appear prompting the user to enter details pertaining to name, height of plant required, live or artificial, delivery location and telephone number.
 The user clicks on submit to submit the data.
 If the user is not interested, they can close the pop up and continue browsing.
+The main fetch requests (GET & POST) are in the `collection` section.

 ### Set up
 #### External API